-Complications of stomach ulcers are relatively uncommon, but they can be very serious if they do occur.
+Complications of stomach ulcers are relatively uncommon, but they can be very serious if they happen.

 Internal bleeding is the most common complication of stomach ulcers.
-It can occur when an ulcer develops at the site of a blood vessel.
+It can happen when an ulcer develops at the site of a blood vessel.

 The bleeding can either be:

-- slow, long-term bleeding, leading to anaemia – causing fatigue, breathlessness, pale skin and heart palpitations (noticeable heartbeats)
+- slow, long-term bleeding, leading to anaemia – causing fatigue, shortness of breath, pale skin and heart palpitations (noticeable heartbeats)

 - rapid and severe bleeding – causing you to vomit blood or pass stools that are black, sticky and tar-like

 You should visit your GP if you have persistent symptoms of anaemia.
 If they think you may have a stomach ulcer, they may refer you to a gastroenterologist for an examination and treatment.